Keeping a Red-footed tortoise as a pet is a popular option for many reptile keepers, especially if they are starting out with tortoises.

 Like most reptiles, Red-footed tortoises need to absorb ultraviolet light to help keep themselves healthy.
 If you’re keeping your tortoise outside, they should get enough UV light as long as a part of their enclosure receives direct sunlight.

-Red-footed tortoises kept indoors will need a full spectrum UVB light to ensure they can absorb and process all the nutrients in the food they are eating.
+Red-footed tortoises will need a full spectrum UVB light to ensure they can absorb and process all the nutrients in the food they are eating.
 This light should be left on a 12-hour day/night cycle.

 The Zoo Med Lighting Kit comes with both a UVB light and a 50-watt heat bulb to take care of all of your tortoise’s lighting needs.
 The aluminum dome can handle up to a 100-watt bulb, so if you need to get a higher wattage bulb to increase the heat then you have that flexibility.